Code-Institute-Submissions/project-11/README.md

     - Y-Axis: Number of goals each player has scored
     - Stacked Y-Axis: Number of assists each player has made

-    Functionality: This is acheived by creating a name dimension and grouping and reducing the sum of the number goals for each player into a single value.
-This gives the number of    goals for each player.
-    The stacked portion is achieved by taking the same name dimension and grouping and reducing the sum of the number of assists for each player into a single value.
-This gives the number of assists for each player.

     #### Chart 4 - Total Goals/Assists Per Opponent
     - Type: Stacked bar chart
     - X-Axis: Opponent name
     - Y-Axis: Number of goals each player has scored against each opponent
     - Stacked Y-Axis: Number of assists each player has made  against each opponent

-    Functionality: This is acheived by creating an opponent dimension and grouping and reducing the sum of the number of goals against each opponent into a single value.
-The stacked portion is achieved by taking the same opponent dimension and grouping and reducing the sum of assists against each opponent into a single value.

     #### Chart 5 - Total Assists and Goals Per Person
     - Type: Pie charts